immortalmind2016/slice/README.md

 - `bash docker-compose up -d `
 - open browser <a href="http://localhost:3000">http://localhost:3000</a>

+# Architecture

+- We are using NestJS framework to build our application
+- We are using typeorm as an ORM to connect to postgres
+- We are using swagger to document our APIs
+- We are using docker to containerize our application
+- We are using github actions to run our CI/CD

 # Pre commit

 - We are using husky to run the linting before committing the code